 As mentioned earlier, residential mortgage loans account for the largest share of household borrowing.
-In addition, the main growth momentum of household debt in the past few years came from the purchase of real estate.
+In addition, the main growth momentum of household debt in the past few years came from the purchase of the real estate.
 Therefore, the performance of the housing market in Taiwan has a great impact on the quality of household debt.

-As depicted in Figure 9, beginning in 2003 new housing loans increased and housing prices went up, mainly due to government measures aiming to boost the housing market.
+As depicted in Figure 9, from 2003 new housing loans increased and the housing price went up, mainly due to a low interest rate environment (Figure 10) and government measures aiming to boost the housing market.
 However, impacted by the financial crisis in the second half of 2008, the housing market cooled down.

-After a series of interest rate cuts and stimulus measures adopted by the government to bolster the real estate market, the housing market began to rebound.
+After a series of interest rate cuts (Figure 10) and stimulus measures adopted by the government to bolster the real estate market, the housing market has begun its rebound and the housing price has risen to a record high.